Hear from the experts

 • Maintain the RNRB for the primary residence by keeping the estate value below the taper threshold.

-• Leverage BR to potentially eliminate IHT on the £2 million in business assets.
+• Leverage BR to potentially reduce IHT on the £2 million in business assets.

 IHT liability and savings with planning